Kotlin/dokka/README.md

             path = "src"
         }

+        // These tasks will be used to determine source directories and classpath kotlinTasks {
+            defaultKotlinTasks() + [':some:otherCompileKotlin', project("another").compileKotlin]
+        }

         // Specifies the location of the project source code on the Web.
         // If provided, Dokka generates "source" links for each declaration.
         // Repeat for multiple mappings